jmonzon87/example/README.md

 # example
-First example of repository to get started with GitHub
+First example of repository to get started with GitHub.

+Here points have been added.

 Trying to do some pushing!